-- a.
-Completed Entry Form, pages 1 and 2. - b.
-Entry fee of \$225 for current dues paid GLSS members (\$255 for non-paid GLSS members) in U.S. funds payable to the GLSS.
-A late entry fee of \$50 in U.S. funds will be required for an entry received after July 28, 2019.
-No entries will be accepted after August 11, 2019. - c.
-Evidence of liability insurance to cover this event. - d.
-Life raft inspection certificate. - e.
-Anti-Exposure suit certificate dated and signed. - f.
-A copy of the boat's current PHRF or GLMRA rating certificate or one issued within the last 3 years, if available.
-If a current applicable rating certificate is not available, fill out the appropriate information on the Entry Form, page 2. - g.
-The completed GLSS Sailing Experience Resume form (new entrants only). - h.
-GLSS Documentation of Solo Passage (new entrants only) form which must be submitted by August 11th, 2019. - i.
-Entry fees are non-refundable and may not be applied to any other GLSS Challenges.
+- Completed Entry Form, pages 1 and 2. a. - b.
+Entry fee of \$225 - for current dues paid GLSS members (\$255 for non-paid GLSS members) in U.S. funds payable to the GLSS.
+A late entry fee of \$50 in U.S. funds will be required for an entry received after July23 2023.
+No entries will be accepted after August 6, 2023. - Evidence of Liability Insurance to cover this event, a copy shall be submitted Each boat shall c. have a minimum of \$300,000.00 Liability Insurance coverage.
+Insurance shall be valid for the duration of the Challenge. - Currant life raft inspection certificate or d. - Anti-Exposure suit certificate dated and signed. e. - f.
+A copy of the boat's current PHRF or GLMRA rating certificate.
+If a current applicable rating certificate is not available, fill out the appropriate information on the Entry Form, page 2 and a six second per mile penalty may be added to a certificate that is no older than three years. - The completed GLSS Sailing Experience Resume form (new entrants only). g. - GLSS Documentation of Solo Passage (new entrants only) form which must be submitted by h.
+August 6th, 2023

+All Entry Fees are non-refundable and cannot be applied to other GLSS Challenges. i.
 6. REQUIRED EQUIPMENT AND ITS USE